Kangaroo Low Allergy, Single Protein Raw Diet

 How long does a patty last?
 How long can I store it for?

-Our patties are safe to use for two years after their packaged date as long as they have been correctly stored and frozen for the whole duration.
-After thawing the patty, we recommend they be kept in a sealed, airtight container and used within 2 - 3 days.
+Our patties are safe to use up to their expiry date as long as they have been correctly stored and frozen for the whole duration.
+After thawing the patty, we recommend they be kept in a sealed, airtight container in the fridge, and used within 2 - 3 days.
 Discard any thawed product that no longer looks or smells fresh.
-If you have a small dog and find our patties are too big for you to get through in time, check out our Big Dog for Small Dogs product.
+If you have a small dog and find our patties are too big for you to get through in time, check out our Big Dog for Small Dogs product and our Raw Bites.

 Can I cook your food?

-Not only does cooking reduce the nutritional value of the fresh healthy ingredients, cooking bone results in it becoming brittle, potentially splintering and should not be digested by your dog in this state.
+No. Our recipes contain crushed real bone.
+Not only does cooking change the nutritional value of the fresh healthy ingredients, cooking bone results in it becoming brittle, potentially splintering and should not be ingested by your dog in this state.

 Are low fat diets suitable for puppies?

-We generally don’t recommend our Kangaroo and Wellbeing diets as suitable for puppies who need a higher fat diet to fuel them as they grow.
-In instances where a puppy has a suspected allergy and a low allergen protein, like Kangaroo is suitable, extra fat will need to be added to the diet to bump up these levels for puppies.
+We generally don’t recommend our Kangaroo recipe for puppies who need a higher fat diet to fuel them as they grow.
+In instances where a puppy has a suspected allergy and a low allergen protein, like Kangaroo is suitable, extra fat will need to be added to the diet to increase these levels for puppies, or you will need to feed MORE of these recipes to make sure they're getting enough calories each day.

 Introducing our Kangaroo recipe to your dog